UnaCloud/UnaCloud2/README.md

 * Install RabbitMQ
 * Configure user with read and write queues privileges.
 * Validate communication with RabbitMQ port.
+* Configure RabbitMQ service to run in startup machine process
 * Set RabbitMQ port and user credentials in config.properties file.

 ####Node for CloudControl application